neuromorphicsystems/lzip/README.md

         some_paramter = some_paramter_default_value
 ```

 This approach makes it possible to change default values at the module level at any time.
-For example,
+For example:
 ```py
 import lzip